-Japanese people will crack up if you say it before walking outside, eating noodles or using a vending machine.
-Try saying it before using useful phrase #8.
+Japanese people will crack up if you say it before walking outside, eating noodles, or using a vending machine.
+Try saying it before using phrase #8.

-Saying this useful phrase never gets old, especially in public places, especially on a first date and most especially if it’s clearly one of only 10 Japanese phrases that you’ve memorized.
+Saying this never gets old, especially in public places, especially on a first date, and most especially if it’s clearly one of only 10 Japanese phrases that you’ve memorized.

 When in Southeast Asia, I especially enjoy muttering in Japanese about crapping my pants while walking past Japanese tourists.
 The reactions are priceless.

 At some point during your stay, Japanese people will probably try to make you drink past your limit.
 That’s when this phrase comes in handy.
 It means something like, “No more, I’m already drunk, sorry.”